Dazed and Confused (Jake Holmes song): Led Zeppelin

 When the Yardbirds disbanded in 1968, Page planned to record the song in the studio with the successor group he had assembled that summer.
 According to Zeppelin bassist John Paul Jones, the first time he heard the song was at the band's first rehearsal session at Gerrard Street in London, in 1968: "Jimmy played us the riffs at the first rehearsal and said, 'This is a number I want us to do'."
 The future Led Zeppelin recorded their version in October 1968 at Olympic Studios, London, and the song was included on their self-titled debut album (1969).
 "Dazed and Confused" was the second song recorded at the Olympic sessions.

 The group recorded the song in two takes.
 Page played a Telecaster and violin bow as he had performed it with the Yardbirds.
 (Note: Page only used a bow on a few Led Zeppelin songs, including "How Many More Times", "In the Light", and the intro to "In the Evening".)
-Singer Robert Plant wrote a new set of bluesier lyrics, according to Page, though Plant is not credited on the album, due to contractual obligations to Chrysalis Records.
+Singer Robert Plant wrote a new set of bluesier lyrics, according to Page, though Plant is not credited on the album, due to contractual obligations to CBS Records.
 Plant's vocal is raw and powerful, delivered with "unrelenting passion".
 Other than the lyrics and vocal, the song remained very similar to that performed by the Yardbirds earlier that year.

 As of 2002, the 1969 promotional EP using "Babe I'm Gonna Leave You" as the A-side track and "Dazed and Confused" as B-side had been one of top ten Led Zeppelin music collectibles.
 A collector Rick Barrett, dedicated to his Led Zeppelin memorabilia, sold several copies of the promo EP for –500 each, "depending on the condition of the sleeve and of the record itself," said Barrett.

 In June 2010, Holmes filed a lawsuit in US federal court, alleging copyright infringement and naming Page as a co-defendant.
 The suit was "dismissed with prejudice" on January 17, 2012, after an undisclosed settlement between Page and Holmes was reached out of court in the fall of 2011.
 Subsequent Led Zeppelin albums, such as Celebration Day (2012) and the remastered and deluxe editions of the group's debut album (2014), expanded the songwriter's credit for "Dazed and Confused" to "By Page – Inspired by Jake Holmes."